Jack Cork

-Jack Frank Porteous Cork (born 25 June 1989) is an English former professional footballer who is currently a first team coach of club Burnley.
+Jack Frank Porteous Cork (born 25 June 1989) is an English professional football coach and former player who played as a defensive midfielder.
+He is currently a first-team coach at club Burnley.

 Cork started off his career with Chelsea but between 2006 and 2011, he went on loan to a number of clubs, including Scunthorpe United where he was named player of the year.
 Without making an appearance for Chelsea, he signed permanently to Championship club Southampton in 2011 where he made over 100 appearances for them and helped them gain promotion to the Premier League by featuring in all their matches.
 Cork spent two and a half years with Premier League club Swansea City from January 2015 to July 2017 before his permanent move to Burnley where he featured in every match en route of the club qualifying to the UEFA Europa League.
-He spent six seasons with Burnley, one of which was a title winning EFL Championship campaign, before his contract expired.
+He spent six seasons with Burnley, one of which was a title winning EFL Championship campaign, before his contract expired in June 2024.

-Cork has featured for England from U16 in 2005 to U21 between 2008 and 2011, the Great Britain Olympic team at the 2012 Summer Olympics and once for the senior England national team.
+Cork featured for England from U16 in 2005 to U21 between 2008 and 2011, the Great Britain Olympic team at the 2012 Summer Olympics and once for the senior England national team.

 Early life

-Cork was born in Carshalton, London.
+Cork was born in Carshalton, London on 25 June 1989.
 He is the son of former footballer and manager Alan Cork.